 - 1. Introduce yourself and explain your role (such as, to capture major items of interest). - Encourage participants to introduce themselves.
 Be sure to record phonetic pronunciation of participants' names if you do not feel confident you can say these correctly. - 3.
-Hand out the scenario and give each participant time to read it.
+Ensure participants understand that consensus is not required or needed during this type of session; each participant is here to build her or his own skill level. - 4.
+Hand out Part 1 of the exercise and give each participant time to read it.
 Offer to clarify anything people do not understand.
 It is unlikely that all participants will finish reading simultaneously; look to body language (shifting, raised head, eye contact) to determine when the majority of participants are finished.
-Speak quietly to begin the discussion so that others have a greater chance to complete the reading.

-- 4. Ensure participants understand that consensus is not required or needed during this type of session; each participant is here to build her or his own skill level - 5.
-Guide the group through the steps at the end of the scenario.
-For each question - encourage general discussion and allow the participants to talk freely about the scenario in general - guide the discussion to focus more specifically on the questions and gender components
+Speak quietly to begin the discussion so that others have a greater chance to complete the reading. - 5.
+Guide the group through the questions for Part 1.
+For each question: - Encourage general discussion and allow the participants to talk freely about the scenario in general; - Guide the discussion to focus more specifically on the questions and gender components.